Name: David N.

 It’s no surprise Marriott is consistently ranked as one of the top places to work each year.
 If you’re looking for an employer that has a vested interest in your well-being, this is the place.

 It’s a culture of caring.
 We genuinely care about one another here.
 When we have issues outside of work, family comes first.
 The team will pull together and make sure we have whatever we need to take care of ourselves and our loved ones.
 When we have issues within the workplace, we have a chance to help one another come to the best solutions.
 We care for each other, we care for our guests, and Marriott cares for us.

 What was your interview process like, and any tips for candidates who are looking for a role like yours?

-The Marriott interview process can be a little daunting in my opinion.
-But it’s easy to see why it’s so thorough — our positions are important.
+The Marriott interview process can be a little daunting in my opinion but it’s easy to see why it’s so thorough, our positions are important.
 As leaders, we set the tone for our departments and set the example by how we carry ourselves and interact with guests.
 Sounds a bit cheesy, but be yourself in your interviews.
 Your authentic qualities are what make you unique, and your uniqueness is what makes you special.

 What of Marriott’s core values resonates most with you?

 Put People First.
 Marriott has always taken care of us; the list of benefits and perks is a mile long.
 I’ve always felt empowered to care for our guests because I know the hotel has my back every step of the way.
-That makes it more than a philosophy for me — we live it every day at my property.
+That makes it more than a philosophy for me, we live it every day at my property.

 When have you felt part of a community at Marriott?

 My property is pretty big, one of the largest hotels in New Orleans.
 Whenever a manager moves on or moves up, we have a little get-together in their honor, a bon voyage party if you will.
-Now, as leaders at a large property, we don’t always interact with each other regularly, but when we all get together in one room to send off a colleague, the sense of camaraderie shines through.
+Now, as leaders at a large property, we don’t always interact with each other regularly, but when we all get together in one room to send off a colleague, the sense of comradery shines through.

 Favorite part of the job?